 History

 Historic Stagville preserves a small fraction of the plantation holdings of the Bennehan and Cameron families.
 From 1771 to 1865, the Bennehan and Cameron families profited from the forced labor of enslaved Africans and African Americans on this land.
-By the 1860s, the Cameron heirs controlled over 30,000 acres of land and enslaved over 1,000 people.
-This plantation was one of the largest sites of mass slavery in North Carolina.
+By the 1860s, the Cameron heirs enslaved over 1,000 people and controlled over 30,000 acres of land.
+This plantation was one of the largest in North Carolina.
 Stagville and the Horton Grove quarters are one of the oldest sections of this vast plantation complex.
-Today, Stagville is a historic site dedicated to centering the history, stories, and experiences of enslaved people.

-The site has been preserved as a state historic site since 1978, including a Bennehan family house (c.
+The site has been preserved as state property since 1976, including a Bennehan family house (c.
 1799), four slave dwellings at Horton Grove (c.
 1851), and a massive timber-framed barn (c.
 1860).
-Other significant features include an excavated foundation of an enslaved family's house, a Bennehan family cemetery, and the foundation of a kitchen building.
+Other significant features include an excavated foundation of an enslaved family's house, the Bennehan family cemetery, and the foundation of a plantation kitchen.

 Additional Resources